phpearth/docs/faq/general/configuration.md

 ---
-title: "How to make application configuration?"
+title: "How to use configuration in PHP applications?"
 read_time: "10 min"
 updated: "August 13, 2016"
 group: "general"
-permalink: "/faq/how-to-make-configuration-in-php"
+permalink: "/faq/configuration-in-php-applications/"

 compass:
-  prev: "/faq/php-frameworks/what-is-zend-framework/"
+  prev: "/faq/coding-standards/"
-  next: "/faq/certification/"
+  next: "/faq/web-crawling/"
 ---

 Application configuration can be defined in all sorts of formats and places.
 From